 - Do you offer any resources to help advance my OT career?

-Making the most of these OT interview questions and answers will ensure you’re prepared for any opportunity on the job market.
+Making the most of these occupational therapy interview questions and answers will prepare you for any opportunity on the job market.

 - What skills will you bring to this OT position?